Ballymena United F.C.: Glory years (1979–1989)

-During the 1978–79 season Johnston made way for the arrival of Alan Campbell and he moulded arguably one of the best United teams of recent years, who would constantly challenge for honours and even came second in the Irish League in 1979–80.
-This meant qualification for the UEFA Cup for the first time and a first (and only) win in Europe against East-German outfit FC Vorwaerts, only losing narrowly in the second leg.
+During the 1978–79 season,Johnston made way for the arrival of Alan Campbell and he moulded one of the best United teams of recent years, "who would constantly challenge for honours and even came second in the Irish League in 1979–80".
+This meant qualification for the UEFA Cup for the first time and a first (and only) win in Europe against GDR club FC Vorwärts Frankfurt (Oder), losing in the second leg.

 On route to an early season cup game against Ards, manager Alan Campbell was involved in a car accident which meant that his managerial duties passed to his assistant, Ivan Murray, on a caretaker basis as Campbell recovered from his accident.

 The following season saw United finish third and lift both the Irish Cup and the County Antrim Shield in the one campaign.
 The Irish Cup win over Glenavon was by a single Paul Malone strike at Windsor Park.
 Former Northern Ireland manager, Nigel Worthington was transferred to Notts County for a club record £125,000 fee after the Irish Cup win; United had also lost the midfielder Gerry Mullan to Everton earlier in the season.
 The reward for the cup win was a Cup Winners' Cup tie against Italian giants AS Roma - which resulted in a 6–0 aggregate loss.

 Ivan Murray took over from Alan Campbell who resigned in January 1982, but failed to reproduce the team's best form and was duly dismissed to be replaced by former Crusaders boss Ian Russell – who many thought would definitely bring success back to Warden Street.

 Russell failed to take the Sky Blues to the next level, despite bringing Northern Ireland goalkeeper Jim Platt back home and also saw George Best turn out for the Sky Blues in a friendly against Scottish side Motherwell.
 Russell only lasted six months at the Showgrounds before being sacked by the board.